cakephp/docs/en/development/routing.rst

 access the passed ID at ``$this->request->params['id']``.

-If you have a single controller in your application and you do not want the controller name to appear in the url, you can map all URLs to actions in your controller.
+If you have a single controller in your application and you do not want the controller name to appear in the URL, you can map all URLs to actions in your controller.
 For example, to map all URLs to actions of the ``home`` controller, e.g have URLs like ``/demo`` instead of ``/home/demo``, you can do the following::

     Router::connect('/:action', array('controller' => 'home'));

-If you would like to provide a case insensitive url, you can use regular expression inline modifiers::
+If you would like to provide a case insensitive URL, you can use regular expression inline modifiers::

     Router::connect(